janos-ijgyarto/HuxQt/readme.md

 ### Saving Scenarios

+If you have unsaved changes, you can save the scenario file using _File->Save Scenario_.
+This will save the terminal scripting data to the Hux-specific JSON file.

+When saving for the first time, you will be prompted for a scenario name and location.
+Subsequent saves will overwrite this file.
+To save the scenario to a different location, you can use _File->Save Scenario As_.

+*NOTE: editor-specific data (e.g terminal names) are only saved in the JSON file.
+This data is lost if the user tries to reload a scenario from the exported .txt files!*

 The user can also be prompted to save when exiting (this will skip the above steps).

+*NOTE: the application expects the scenario file to be in the same folder as the Resources folder for the scenario, otherwise it cannot access the referenced images!*

 ### Exporting Scenarios